ratnaprasada/UKEcommerce/README.md

 # UKEcommerce
-Here's the link of the data, I got it at Kaggle : https://www.kaggle.com/datasets/carrie1/ecommerce-data
+Here's the link of the data, I got it from Kaggle : https://www.kaggle.com/datasets/carrie1/ecommerce-data

 If you want to see the analysis, you can check my Medium :